 - Group lessons

 Unless you’re from an area that regularly gets a lot of snow, what you consider ‘winter clothes’ won’t be advisable for your winter holiday.
 This is because of two main reasons: they won’t insulate heat well enough, and more importantly, they are likely not waterproof.
-Remember, when snow melts, it becomes water.
-It’s advisable to purchase your own thermal socks, gloves, under leggings and long sleeve tops, beanie, and buff.
+Remember, when the snow melts, it becomes water.
+It’s advisable to purchase your own thermal socks, gloves, under leggings and long sleeve tops, beanies, and buffs.